7 takeover targets to look out for in 2017

 "I don’t think they're looking to go out and sell the company," Butler said.
 "I think it would take somebody coming to them with an offer for something to happen.
 They also have a lot of cards to turn over in the next couple of years."

-Unlike the other entries on this list, Actelion looked as though it wouldn't make it to 2017 before getting picked off.
+Unlike the other entries on this list, Actelion almost didn't make it to 2017 before getting picked off.

-Two juggernauts have already shown interest in acquiring the Swiss biopharma.
+Johnson & Johnson ended up acquiring the Swiss biotech on Jan.
+26 for $30 billion.
+Shortly before that, it was competing with another drugmaking juggernaut, Sanofi, to woo the target into a sale.
 Johnson & Johnson admitted in mid-December it had taken several swings at a buyout, ultimately offering Actelion more than $27 billion, or about a 22% premium to the target's market cap at the time.
 The two drugmakers couldn't reach an agreement, though, which opened the door for Sanofi.

 According to Bloomberg reports, the Paris-based company is particularly interested in Actelion's multiple sclerosis drug ponesimod, and is considering offering around $30 billion in a deal that could be inked before the month ends.
 As expected, the various deal talks helped the target's stock surge – it's up 40% to CHF222 ($215) per share since late November.